taeastmo/16BMB_manual/docs/source/pressure.rst

 ^^^^^^^^^^^

    1. Ensure the collimator tip is in the "out" position.
-   2. Open the PE press line valve.
-   3. Make sure Mode is selected as “Compress”.
+   2. Make sure Mode is selected as “Compress”.

    .. note:: Stop the Pressure Control before switching Mode.
 (Mode button is hidden while Pressure Control is in “Run” state).

-   4. Refill pumps A and B (click the button :guilabel:`Refill` for each pump).
+   3. Refill pumps A and B (click the button :guilabel:`Refill` for each pump).

    .. note:: Wait until both pumps finish refilling.

-   5. Set Max flow for both pumps to 5ml/min.
+   4. Set Max flow for both pumps to 5ml/min.
    #.
 Set the Oil pressure setpoint to 20 psi.
    #.
 Open the PE press line valve.
    #.
 Set Pressure control to Run.
 Pump will go through the initial equalization sequence; this will take around 30 seconds to one minute.